-Upon arrival inspection should be done to assure there was no damage during shipping.
-In addition, all electrical and mechanical connections should be inspected to ensure that they are secure and tight.
-This includes all electrical terminations, mechanical fitting union bulbs, compression fittings, etc.
+Incoming inspection should be performed to assure that no shipping damage has occurred.
+All electrical and mechanical connections should be inspected to ensure that they are secure and tight, including electrical terminations, mechanical fitting union bulbs, compression fittings, etc.

-Note: Refer to Section 4.1 Maintenance and Service.
+Note: Refer to Section 4 Maintenance and Service